-- The Honor Code is predicated upon the premise that students, as developing professionals, will develop professional maturity and integrity through a system of self-governance. - The Honor Code is primarily an undertaking of the students, individually and collectively, to define standards of conduct while in a professional program. - Cooperation exists between students and faculty to share responsibility for modeling and maintaining academic honesty, integrity and professional behavior. - The Honor Code embodies the concept of personal honor in the framework of a covenantal pledge and is aligned with Creighton University's Code of Conduct and the School of Pharmacy and Health Professions' Misconduct Policy. - The School is committed to students' professionalism as evidenced by having students abide by the Honor Code and their specific professional association's Code of Ethics. - The Honor Code contributes to the development and expression of moral standards that are the cornerstone of the academic community, the greater society, and the profession. - The Honor Code creates an environment where academic dishonesty is socially and professionally unacceptable, where institutional expectations are clearly understood and where students assist their peers. - Students are obligated to take action in the event they learn that a fellow student has violated the code.
-The student can take action by asking the violator to refrain from the behavior and/or to report him/herself and/or the student can report the behavior to designated student, faculty, or administrative representatives.
+- The Honor Code is primarily an undertaking of the students, individually and collectively, to define standards of conduct while in a professional program. - Cooperation exists between students and faculty to share responsibility for modeling and maintaining academic honesty, integrity and professional behavior. - The Honor Code embodies the concept of personal honor in the framework of a covenantal pledge and is aligned with Creighton University's Code of Conduct and the School of Pharmacy and Health Professions' Misconduct Policy. - The School is committed to students' professionalism as evidenced by having students abide by the Honor Code and their specific professional association's Code of Ethics. - The Honor Code creates an environment where academic dishonesty is socially and professionally unacceptable, where institutional expectations are clearly understood and where students assist their peers. - Students are obligated to take action in the event they learn that a fellow student has violated the code.
+The student can take action by asking the violator to refrain from the behavior and/or to report him/herself and/ or the student can report the behavior to designated student, faculty, or administrative representatives.